IKEA to sell off Russian inventory and plants

 From all the western retail outlets that moved into Russia during the boom years, none were more committed to Russia than IKEA.

 IKEA’s founder Ingvar Kamprad saw Russia as a golden opportunity since Soviet days.
 With its vast forests, large population and almost total lack of creature comforts, Kamprad began lobbying the Soviet government in the 1970s for permission to start operations.
-He met with Nikolai Ryzhkov, Chairman of the Council of Ministers of the USSR in 1988 to sell him on the idea of opening an IKEA in every city with a population of over amn residents and even began production of furniture at the Tallinn furniture factory Standard before the collapse of the USSR but got no further than that.
+He met with Nikolai Ryzhkov, Chairman of the Council of Ministers of the USSR in 1988 to sell him on the idea of opening an IKEA in every city with a population of over a million residents and even began production of furniture at the Tallinn furniture factory Standard before the collapse of the USSR but got no further than that.

 Everything changed following the fall of the Soviet Union in 1991, but it took another decade until the first store opened.
 Ironically, the plans to launch the Khimki store only really started to gather momentum in 1998 in the midst of the default and devaluation in Russia's financial crisis of that year.